October 18, 2024

 Key Features:

-• Transition animations that guide users smoothly between different sections or states within an interface.
+• Transition Animations Transitioning users between the different sections or states of an interface smoothly.

 Why It Matters: